-Ireland is synonymous with many things.
-Irish pubs, Guinness, Riverdance, Waterford Crystal, leprechauns, kissing the Blarney Stone, the Cliffs of Moher, Yeats, a great deal of rock bands and good craic.
-Now you have the chance to experience all that Ireland has to offer for yourself because you would like to live work and play in Ireland on an Ireland working holiday.
+The Republic of Ireland is synonymous with many things.
+Irish pubs, Guinness, Riverdance, Waterford Crystal, leprechauns, kissing the Blarney Stone, the Cliffs of Moher, Yeats, many rock bands and good craic.
+Now you have the chance to experience all that Ireland has to offer on an Ireland working holiday.
+Here’s how.

 For full details on how and where to apply for the Working Holiday Authorisation go to www.inis.gov.ie.
 Or contact your nearest Embassy of Ireland.